bezysoftware/MVVM-BackButton/README.md

 # MVVM BackButton

 ## What?
-Project to simplify your life with the back button in UAP.
+Project to simplify your life with the back button in UWP.

 ## Why?
-In UAP, working with the back button is not very convenient.
+In UWP, working with the back button is not very convenient.
 There are three areas where you need to manually write rendundant code to work with it:

 #### Show / hide back button on desktop
 On desktop the app can display a back button in the top chrome.
 Pressing it has the same effect the back button has on a phone.
 Showing and hiding it needs to be done manually: